dunn/modernphilosophy/modernphilosophy.markdown

 We have, then, at least some uncontested, synthetic knowledge _a priori_, and do not require to ask whether this is possible, since it is actual, but only---_How it is possible_, in order to be able to deduce from the principle, rendering possible what is already given, the possibility of all the rest.

 (@) _Kant's 'regressive' method in the_ Prolegomena _can be called a defense of metaphysics by means of a 'companions in virtue' strategy.
-Kant first identifies a key feature of metaphysical claims---they are synthetic and a priori---and then looks to see whether some more established sciences, whose existence and legitimacy we take for granted, share this feature.
+Kant first identifies a key feature of metaphysical claims---they are synthetic and_ a priori---_and then looks to see whether some more established sciences, whose existence and legitimacy we take for granted, share this feature.
 What other sciences fall into this category?_

 ***